COL (R) Lawrence D. Dietz, Esq.

-This torrent of regulations has become mind boggling.
-In this paper I will give you a toolbox of 20 Questions that will help you in your ongoing journey to data privacy preparedness.
+This torrent of regulations has become mind boggling, also businesses that got help and support from companies like Privacy Helper were able to identify problems fast and help their company to be in line with the new EU GDPR regulations.
+In this paper, I will give you a toolbox of 20 Questions that will help you in your ongoing journey to data privacy preparedness.
 Notice that I said readiness, not compliance.
 That is because chasing compliance is somewhat like playing whack-a-mole, it’s a constantly moving target.

 Many of us played the game “Twenty Questions” as kids.
 One player is designated to answer while the rest of the group poses 20 questions to guess the phrase, objection or topic chosen by the answerer.
 The purpose of these 20 questions is to help you assess where you and your organization stands with regard to your data privacy readiness.